CogStack/CogStack-NiFi/docs/main.md

 ## IMPORTANT NEWS AND UPDATES

 Please check [IMPORTANT NEWS](./news.md) for any major changes that might affect your deployment and <strong>security problems</strong> that have been discovered.

+All issues are tracked in [README](./deploy/main.md), check that section before opening a bug report ticket.